UAV Radial Menu

 Control type

-- Pasika — control via SineLink Pasika algorithms.
+- Pasika — control using SineLink Pasika algorithms.

 Follow this UAV

 This command is used to focus the camera on the selected UAV.
-After activation, the interface automatically centers the map on this drone and dynamically tracks its movement in real time.
+After activation, the interface automatically centers the map on this drone and dynamically follows its movement in real time.

 Delete

-This command is used to clear the current simulator state and reset active connections.
+This command is used to reset the current simulator state and clear active connections.
 It allows restarting the simulated drone in case of freezing, loss of synchronization, or other technical issues.
-After executing the command, the simulator returns to its initial state and is ready for restart.
+After execution, the simulator returns to its initial state and is ready for a new launch.

 Lower Section — Diagnostics and Technical Status

-The lower ring contains technical indicators that allow the operator to quickly assess the UAV status and make decisions.
+The lower ring contains technical indicators that allow the operator to quickly assess the UAV state and make decisions.

-The system uses color indicators for data assessment:
+The system uses color indicators to evaluate data:

 | Color | Meaning |